m1ckeym/BBLMCZ/README.md

 The PC971 Disk Controller
 ![Alt text](boards/images/diskboard1.jpg)

 It has a daughter card for the FM data separator.
-It has a missing chip for an additional hurdle:
+It has a missing chip for an additional hurdle
 ![Alt text](boards/images/diskboard2a.jpg)

-The four cards in a crude cage:
+The four cards in a crude cage
 ![Alt text](boards/images/cagefront.jpg)

-The backplane is wire-wrapped like the original:
+The backplane is wire-wrapped like the original
 ![Alt text](boards/images/cagerear.jpg)

-First milestone was to get the PROM monitor working:
+First milestone was to get the PROM monitor working

     >r
     A  B  C  D  E  F  H  L  I  A' B' C' D' E' F' H' L'  IX   IY   PC   SP